Seaslug (missile): Changing requirements

-Testing
+Test firings

 The firing of the first Seaslug test missile from HMS Girdle Ness (A387).
 This version is based on the RAE's early GPV, and retains the rear-mounted boosters before they moved forward on the "long round".

 Test firings of the GAP-based examples, now known as Rocket Test Vehicle 1, or RTV.1, demonstrated beam riding in October 1956.
 The Navy had set a date of 1957 for a broad modernization of the fleet, so they desired Seaslug to be cleared for service in 1956.
 To this end, they accepted the use of liquid fuels in spite of the Navy's concerns with these fuels on ships.
 However, by 1956 a new solid fuel rocket had been developed at the Summerfield Research Station which provided the desired range.

 Continual tests took place over the next four years using both the Clausen Rolling Platform at RAE Aberporth and the Girdle Ness.
 A final series of tests at sea, which culminated in sixteen successful firings, finally cleared the missile for service in 1961.
 After more than 250 launches, the Seaslug Mark 1, also known as Guided Weapon System 1, or GWS.1, finally entered service in 1962 on County-class, each fitted with a single twin missile launcher and a complete weapon system with one fire control set and 30 missiles.
 The Seaslug-armed cruisers were cancelled in 1957.

 Seaslug needed height, range and bearing information for targets.
 By 1955 the Royal Navy considered using the Type 984 radar on Seaslug-armed cruisers and destroyers to provide this.
 During development, the projected weight of the radar doubled, to the point where it could still potentially be mounted on cruisers, but was rejected for destroyers because it would have meant sacrificing their 4.5 in gun armament.
 The gun armament was regarded as essential for the navy's wider role outside the hot war mission.
 The solution adopted with the first batch of the County-class destroyers was to network them with ships carrying Type 984.
 The destroyers were given a reduced version of the Comprehensive Display System (CDS), which was fed by a CDS-link receiver called DPD (Digital Picture Transmission or Translation).

 The final set for the County ships, actually more a cruiser type than a destroyer, was quite complex: a Type 965 radar for early warning (P-band, 450 kW peak power, range over 175 km), in the County Batch 2 the double antenna AKE-2 had two different frequency settings; a Type 992Q target indicator radar (3 GHz, 1.75 MW peak power, 90 km range); a Type 278 height finding set (80–90 km); a Type 901 missile guidance radar (X band, 70 km range), that in the Sea Slug Mk 2 had a continuous wave signal (but it was still a beam riding designation radar); a Type 904 fire control radar (used in the MRS-3 system, X-band, 50 kW, 35 km range) for surface targeting.